“Writer extraordinaire Kyler James”

 — James Gavin, author of IS THAT ALL THERE IS?: The Strange Life of Peggy Lee

 My novel is out now at Rebel Satori Press.
 The book’s release was celebrated on Dennis Cooper’s blog (one of Cooper’s favorite books of 2014).
 Here’s a taste of it with Micky, the first of four narrators; plus a chapter was published in Chelsea Station Magazine.
 Check out lit agent Betsy Lerner’s blog and eleven 5-star reviews on Amazon.
-In NYC, sold out at The Strand, McNally Jackson, NYU Bookstore, Three Lives, Bookbook, Spoonbill & Sugartown—and still available at the New York Public Library (Staff Pick).
+In NYC, sold out at The Strand, McNally Jackson, NYU Bookstore, Three Lives, Bookbook, Spoonbill & Sugartown (one left)—and still available at the New York Public Library (Staff Pick).

 MERCURY’S CHOICE: A Fable of New York City